Over 600 crashes, 100 DUIs over Christmas weekend in PA - NewsBreak

 According to PSP, troopers investigated 661 motor vehicle crashes where seven people died and 113 others were injured during the Christmas holiday weekend from December 23-25.

-Police note alcohol was a factor in 36 crashes, including two fatal crashes.New Pennsylvania laws taking effect in 2023
+Police note alcohol was a factor in 36 crashes, including two fatal crashes.DUI checkpoints set in Lackawanna County

 Over the holiday weekend, troopers said they arrested 116 people for driving under the influence of alcohol or drugs during the three-day period.